 Data is the new oil, fueling growth

-Moovit collects over three billion aggregated and anonymous data points per day about the people flow in cities through tracking users on their journey and their global network of volunteers mapping public transit information where it is not readily available.
-This program has allowed the company to compile the most comprehensive data sets about commuting in and around cities available anywhere.
-Not only has this data fuelled Moovit’s growth and enabled them to expand their product offering for the consumer, it has also become a main revenue stream for the company.
+By tracking users on their journeys and utilizing a global network of volunteers who map public transit information where it is not readily available, Moovit collects over three billion aggregated and anonymous data points per day on people flow in cities.
+This allows the company to compile comprehensive data on commuting in and around cities.
+Not only has this data fueled Moovit’s growth and enabled them to expand their product offering for the consumer, but it has also become a main revenue stream for the company.

-Today, instead of Moovit asking cities for their transit data, the tables have turned, and city planners, consultants, transport operators and construction companies are using Moovit’s data to improve infrastructure, systems and operations.
-Not only is Moovit serving consumers through the app, but, by aggregating, anonymizing and segmenting data has become the brain behind how our future transport systems will evolve.
+Today, instead of Moovit asking cities for their transit data, the tables have turned, and city planners, consultants, transport operators, and construction companies are using Moovit’s data to improve infrastructure, systems, and operations.
+Moovit not only serves customers through its app, but by aggregating, anonymizing, and segmenting data, it has also become the brainpower behind how future transport systems will evolve.

 The future of urban mobility

-Today, Moovit has more than 200 million users, and is adding 1.1 million new users per day.
-The company has grown five times in just two years and covers multi-modal transit in 2,200 cities within more than 80 countries.
+Today, Moovit has more than 200 million users and is adding 1.1 million new users per day.
+The company's size has quintupled in just two years and covers multi-modal transit in more than 2,200 cities in more than 80 countries.
 Each day, they capture about 3 billion data points about aggregated people movement in cities.
-Moovit provides a free multi-modal transportation service, including transit methods beyond public transportation, such as Uber, Lyft, bikes, car-pooling and more.
+Moovit provides a free multi-modal transportation service, including transit methods beyond public transportation, such as Uber, Lyft, bikes, carpooling, and more.